h2oai/datatable/docs/start/install.rst

   python3.10 or above, you will need to :ref:`install the latest dev version<Install Dev Version>` or :ref:`build from source<Install from Source>`.

+``ImportError: DLL load failed while importing _datatable: The specified module could not be found.`` Check your python version with ``python --version``. if you are running python3.10 or above, you will need to :ref:`install the latest dev version<Install Dev Version>` or :ref:`build from source<Install from Source>`.

 .. _PVE:

 Appendix: Creating a Python Virtual Environment